sxjczzl/Homebrew-brew/docs/Manpage.md

 `brew bundle` will output a `Brewfile.lock.json` in the same directory as the `Brewfile` if all dependencies are installed successfully.
 This contains dependency and system status information which can be useful in debugging `brew bundle` failures and replicating a "last known good build" state.
 You can opt-out of this behaviour by setting the `HOMEBREW_BUNDLE_NO_LOCK` environment variable or passing the `--no-lock` option.
 You may wish to check this file into the same version control system as your `Brewfile` (or ensure your version control system ignores it if you'd prefer to rely on debugging information from a local machine).

 `brew bundle dump`
-<br>Write all installed casks/formulae/images/taps into a `Brewfile` in the current directory.
+<br />Write all installed casks/formulae/images/taps into a `Brewfile` in the current directory.

 `brew bundle cleanup`
-<br>Uninstall all dependencies not listed from the `Brewfile`.
+<br />Uninstall all dependencies not listed from the `Brewfile`.

 This workflow is useful for maintainers or testers who regularly install lots of formulae.

 `brew bundle check`
-<br>Check if all dependencies are installed from the `Brewfile`.
+<br />Check if all dependencies are installed from the `Brewfile`.

 This provides a successful exit code if everything is up-to-date, making it useful for scripting.

 `brew bundle list`
-<br>List all dependencies present in the `Brewfile`.
+<br />List all dependencies present in the `Brewfile`.

 By default, only Homebrew dependencies are listed.

 `brew bundle exec` *`command`*
-<br>Run an external command in an isolated build environment based on the `Brewfile` dependencies.
+<br />Run an external command in an isolated build environment based on the `Brewfile` dependencies.

 This sanitized build environment ignores unrequested dependencies, which makes sure that things you didn't specify in your `Brewfile` won't get picked up by commands like `bundle install`, `npm install`, etc. It will also add compiler flags which will help find keg-only dependencies like `openssl`, `icu4c`, etc.